josephsmartinez/UNIX_Linux/Topics/AWS/AWS_Practitioner_QuestionBank1.md

-# Amazon Web Services Randome Questions
+# Amazon Web Services Random Question Bank 1

 - Which of the below cannot be used to get data onto Amazon Glacier.